 - Increased sales revenue by 25% in 90 days on sales teams in the bottom half of an organization

 - Enable a large acquisition by a billion dollar company to surpass expectations of what was possible, and create a much smoother transition than anticipated

-- Got teams to beat all their key metrics during the quarter, and were the fastest going team in the sales organization
+- Got teams to beat all their key metrics during the quarter

 - Had a small business do a reorganization and they are now growing faster than ever and the team has never been more engaged and satisfied

 - Created much stronger and more collaborative, innovative, satisfied and productive board of directors, executive, sales, HR, operations, and technology teams

 - Successfully used to build much stronger relationships and team collaboration with outside 3rd strategic parties such as clients, suppliers, investors, partners, private equity, and any group that you’d spend a significant amount of time with.